 KSP - Koispe services a mission station and it situated in a wide open valley next to a river with ample airspace to operate an aircraft, it was originally a lot longer but has since fallen into disrepair, the remaining part of the runway is maintained but it is quite a bit shorter making it yet another tricky strip to operate on, watch out for soft ground and due to the high altitude/length of the strip be very careful with weights, weather and fuel mix

 ASB - Asimba is a small village situated in Oro province next to the Chirma river, and features a very short runway cut into the dense forest, pilots should watch wingtips carefully when turning, and all take offs and landings are out over the river

 KGH - Yongai is cut into the hillside and services a mission station, with a short sloping bumpy one-way runway pilots should approach as slowly as possible and with great care, and dont forget to pay attention to the crosswinds.

-This is the second Papua New Guinea project for Orbx by dynamic duo Tim Harris and Ken Hall, their previous projects include NSTU Pago Pago International, AYPY Jacksons International, plus many many other FTX airports and FTX regions for Orbx.
+This is the second Papua New Guinea project for Orbx by dynamic duo Tim Harris and Ken Hall, their previous projects include NSTU Pago Pago International, AYPY Jacksons International, plus many many other Orbx airports and Orbx regions for Orbx.